azrulhasni/E2E_ML/README.md

 -   Features are data (columns rather) used by a machine learning model to make a decision (please refer to the paragraph How Machine Learning Works)

--   Some features (i.e. columns) are not useful for our model training.
+-   Some features are not useful for our model training.
 This is because they do not generalised properly to contribute to the overall decision.
 Selecting the right features is important because the complexity (and duration) of our training will depend on how many features we accept as part of our training data

--   The work to reduce features (i.e. columns) is called feature selection.
+-   The work to reduce features is called feature selection.
 In this article we will take a look at one of them.
 You may want to visit
     <https://www.machinelearningplus.com/machine-learning/feature-selection/>
     for other varieties of feature selection techniques and libraries